purlin/map_all_reduce/README.md

-MapAllReduce
+Map/All-Reduce
 ============

-All-Reduce Operation for Hadoop
+Experimental All-Reduce Operation for Hadoop

 Similar implementation to that described in http://hunch.net/?p=2094 but with APIs that can be called under the Hadoop framework.